bearded-avenger/wp-live-search/README.txt

 placeholder=""
 The text displayed in the input.
 Defaults to `Search...`.

-results=""
-The text displayed for the results.
-Defaults to `entries found`.

 number=""
 Total search result to return.
 Default is 20

 compact="true"
 Makes a tiny WP Live Search for use in header widgets and such

+dropdown="true"
+Display search results as a drop-down instead of pushing down the content around it

+results=""
+The text displayed for the results.
+Defaults to `entries found`.

+results_style="inside"
+Displays the "entries found" inside of the input area, useful for using in areas like header widgets where space is minimal.

 target=""
 An optional target UL parent to send the search results to.
 Example `target="#someotherdiv"`.

+---

+Here are a couple examples:

+Default Usage:
+`[wp_live_search]`

+Use in Header Widget:
+`[wp_live_search compact="true" dropdown="true" results="found" results_style="inside"]`

+Search through multiple post types:
+`[wp_live_search multi="true" type="posts,page"]`

 == Installation ==